100% online processShips in 3–5 business daysTransparent pricing, no hidden feesCreated by dentistsTalk to a real dentistUS sourced ingredients

 Xylitol is a naturally occurring sugar alcohol found in small amounts in fruits and vegetables.
 It tastes sweet — about as sweet as sucrose — but your body metabolizes it differently, and cavity-causing bacteria metabolize it not at all.

 The key insight is that Streptococcus mutans, the primary bacteria responsible for cavities, cannot distinguish xylitol from glucose.
 It absorbs it, expends energy trying to process it, gets nothing back, and over time the bacterial population collapses.
-Research consistently shows that 6–10 grams per day is the threshold required for measurable clinical effect.
+Research consistently shows that 6–10 grams per day is the threshold required for a measurable effect.

 How it works